justinmahar/react-ig-embed/README.md

 ## Retry Timer

 This component includes a timer function that will check if the embed has succeeded.
-If not, it will re-attempt the embed.
+If not, it will reattempt the embed.

 The timer uses an exponential backoff, doubling the delay each time.